premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2012-03-25-running-software-without-hardware-a-thought-experiment.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2012-03-25
 title: Running Software Without Hardware - A Thought Experiment
-date: 2012-03-25
-category: english-blog
-permalink: /english/blog/:title/
 ---

 I have been thinking about this concept of running a software program without any hardware for quite some time.
 I know what you are thinking.
 Let's stop thinking rationally about the possibilities of its implementation.
 Let's do a Thought Experiment.